 This is one of the most important tip on this list.
 I discovered this late and my blog paid for it.

 Only few bloggers are telling the truth about blogging.

 They tell you only 40% of what makes them successful and keep the rest from us.

-If you want to scale up your blog in 2019, then consider guest blogging.
+If you want to scale up your blog, then consider guest blogging.
 Do not just consider guest blogging, make 60% of your plan around guest blogging.